Staggered, Bloodied but Unbowed

 The first hint of the damage done to Japan’s naval airpower was seen the day of the battle, in the feeble afternoon strikes at Hornet.
 A more telling sign came on November 11, when Enterprise – after quick patching by Sea Bees and the repair ship Vulcan – sortied from Noumea, a full air group on her flight deck, ready to fight.
 The only Japanese carriers in the area – Hiyo and Junyo, both slow converted ocean liners – were well north of Guadalcanal, carefully staying clear of the American planes there.
 Without planes and the crews to fly them, the enemy’s fleet carriers were impotent.
 Although Enterprise and her task force faced significant threat from ground-based air forces and submarines, the simple fact was this: 15 days after Santa Cruz, an American carrier stood off the Solomons, battered but ready for action, and not a single enemy carrier came forth to challenge her.

-A corner had been turned at land and at sea.
+A corner was turned — on land and at sea.
 There was a significant amount of fighting still to come, but it would be to the American’s advantage.

 Combat narrative of the Battle of Santa Cruz: located at http://www.ibiblio.org/hyperwar/USN/USN-CN-SantaCruz/USN-CN-SantaCruz-fwd.html